 ACE inhibitors are frequently used as vasodilators in heart disease.
 Vasodilation results in the blood vessels becoming more relaxed with larger diameters.
 This makes it easier for the heart to circulate the blood through the bloodstream to the various parts of the canine or feline body.
 It also helps lower blood pressure.

 The most commonly used ACE inhibitors are enalapril and benazepril.

 Pimobendan has two different actions that work to improve heart function.
 It acts as a vasodilator and it also works as an inotrope.
 An inotrope helps improve the force of the contractions of the heart.

 Digoxin and Digitoxin

 Digoxin (or alternatively, digitoxin) were once mainstays in the treatment of heart disease.
-However, the risk of side effects with digoxin are high and today we have safer medications which can often accomplish the same purpose for our dogs and cats.
+The risk of side effects with digoxin is high and today we have safer medications which can often accomplish the same purpose for our dogs and cats.
 Digoxin and digitoxin are no longer as widely used as they once were.

 Medications to Control Blood Pressure